Willyb15/Data-Science-Python/week1/day2-intro_python/matt_drury/script.md

 Out[26]: -826.25
 ```

 The `=` sign is used a bit differently in python than in mathematics, it is called the **assignment operator**, and it is used to give things names.
-Giving things names is one of the **most important** things to learn to do well in programming, good names are the mose effective way to help you and others understand your code.
+Giving things names is one of the **most important** things to learn to do well in programming, good names are the most effective way to help you and others understand your code.

-An inportant quirk is that **names are given to values not to expressions**.
+An important quirk is that **names are given to values not to expressions**.
 If we ask python to tell us what is stored under the name `second_factor` we just get a number:

 ```
 In [27]: second_factor